-Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
+Rochester Community and Technical College is accredited by The Higher Learning Commission.

 Mayo School of Health Sciences Histology Technician Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 All courses are offered through RCTC and MSHS.